 I’ve written another article a while back about how to create memorable characters where I do a deep-dive into using the Myers-Briggs test to attach personality traits to your characters.
 My latest novel outlining tool has an embedded personality test that can produce quite an extensive response based on your answers to 60 questions.
-Once again, as part of your character development process, you are answering these questions as your character, so taking this test is actually lots of fun.
+Once again, as part of your character development process, you answer these questions as your character, so taking this test is actually lots of fun.

 Below is a sample report of such a personality test generated from within the Master Novel Outlining and Tracking Tool.
 And, be honest: you’ll do this for yourself, too, won’t you?
-Go ahead, I did mine and it felt good…
+Go ahead, I did mine, and it felt good…

 Here are some additional links you could use to generate a personality test for your character online: